galaxyhaxz/citat/README.md

-These are some of my favorite quotes that have either made me laugh, think deeply, or touched my heart.
+These are some of my favorite poems and quotes that have either made me laugh, think deeply, or touched my heart.
+This repo will keep track of them so I will never lose them.
 Whether said by complete strangers on the internet, ~non-existent friends~, family, or famous historical figures, all is here!

 ### Poems

-[Life Eternal](life_eternal.md) - Per Yngve Ohlin (R.I.P)
+[Life Eternal](life_eternal.md) - Per Yngve Ohlin (R.I.P.)

 ### Quotes